Team X44: 2021 Season

-In September 2020, Lewis Hamilton announced that he had founded his own team for the newly established racing series.
-The name "X44" was chosen due to Hamilton using the number on his Formula One car since 2014, when the drivers were able to choose their own numbers.
 In December 2020, X44 announced that Sébastien Loeb and Cristina Gutiérrez were signed as drivers for the team in the competitions first season.
 During the team's first season, they were the fastest qualifiers for each race and won one race.
-X44 finished the season in second place, behind champions Rosberg X Racing (run by Hamilton's former teammate Nico Rosberg).
+X44 finished the season in second place, behind champions Rosberg X Racing (RXR) (run by Hamilton's former teammate Nico Rosberg).